Fast-Slow Transformer for Visually Grounding Speech: Abstract

 \section{Abstract}

-We present \textbf{Fa}st-\textbf{S}low \textbf{T}ransformer for \textbf{V}isually \textbf{G}rounding \textbf{S}peech, or FaST-VGS.
+We present \textbf{Fa}st-\textbf{S}low \textbf{T}ransformer for \textbf{V}isually \textbf{G}rounding \textbf{S}peech, or FaST-VGS\footnote{code and model weights are available at \href{https://github.com/jasonppy/FaST-VGS-Family}{https://github.com/jasonppy/FaST-VGS-Family}}.
 FaST-VGS is a Transformer-based model for learning the associations between raw speech waveforms and visual images.
 The model unifies dual-encoder and cross-attention architectures into a single model, reaping the superior retrieval speed of the former along with the accuracy of the latter.
 FaST-VGS achieves state-of-the-art speech-image retrieval accuracy on benchmark datasets, and its learned representations exhibit strong performance on the ZeroSpeech 2021 phonetic and semantic tasks.